 Tip #3 – Respect The Customer Journey

 Avoid being redundant!
 Make sure your copy, or text, compliments your picture and video content.
-And make sure your picture and video content compliment your landing page.
+And make sure your picture and video content complement your landing page.

 After the client sees a video, for example, and they click the link to view your landing page, they most likely don’t want to see another (or the same) video that is basically giving them the same information they just digested.
 Same if you have a lengthy picture post that showcases a bunch of highlights that your product or service includes, following up with a landing page that reiterates what they just read in a similar way is not providing any more incentive to make a purchase.

 A combination of a strong visual or written story or showcase piece of content followed up by something complimentary is much more effective.

 Here, it’s not too difficult!
 I’ll try to make it simple:

 - Did they just watch a video?
 Then give them a landing page with written copy that highlights what you didn’t cover in the video as well as sums up the most important information that you wanted to get across.

 - Did they read the highlights or a lengthy post?
 Then give them a video to help quickly show off the product or service that they just read up about.

 Finally, either way, make sure your website finishes with a clear Call-To-Action.
 It can be a simple form that website visitors can use to submit their contact information or perhaps a soft lead like an informational or educational PDF they can download after entering their email address.
 The name of the game is to collect their contact information so that you can continue a conversation.

 Tip #4 – Start a Broad Google Search Campaign

 If your business provides something where people might be actively searching for a solution, put a list of keywords and search terms together and launch a Broad Google Search campaign.